marketpsych/marketpsych/README.md

 # MarketPsych: Power of minds over markets

-MarketPsych produces the global standard in financial sentiment and ESG data from news and social media outlets.
+MarketPsych produces the global standard in financial sentiment and ESG data from the news and social media information flow.
 We serve global funds, corporations, banks and brokerages in over 25 countries.
+Our products are distributed exclusively, and in partnership, with [Refinitiv](https://www.refinitiv.com/en), a global provider of financial market data and infrastructure.

-Our scores are computed on a minute basis for a variety of complex themes, sentiments, and sustainability topics using our proprietary natural language processing engine.
-The data is distributed exclusively through Refinitiv.
+MarketPsych's proprietary NLP engine evaluates thousands of market moving themes, which are further aggregated into scores.
+The scores form time-series that are updated every 60 seconds.
+Each score represents the scale and direction of the media focus on complex themes, including sentiments, sustainability and price.

 For more details check out our [website](https://www.marketpsych.com/).